Cost of daily living equipment and adaptations

 Occupational therapists can provide equipment designed to help with everyday tasks or activities.
 They cannot provide standard household equipment which is not designed for disabled people.

-The therapist will discuss with you (in an assessment) what your needs are and what you are finding difficult.
+The therapist will check what your needs are and what you are finding difficult.
 They can then advise you on what equipment will be suitable and show you how to use it, if needed.
 The therapist will order the equipment for you to try in your home.

 All standard equipment ordered by an occupational therapist is free of charge and is on long term loan to you.